tk-notes/lucas-meier-blog/content/notes/2021/01/nets-define-topologies/index.md

 One problem with sequences is that they're not sufficient to completely characterize topological spaces.
 For example, take the two following theorems:

-If a space $X$ is *Hausdorff*, than every sequence converges to at most one point.
+If a space $X$ is *Hausdorff*, then every sequence converges to at most one point.

 If there is a sequence inside a subset $S$ converging to $s$, then $s$ is a limit point of $S$.